tedeh/foldspander/README.md

 # foldspander

-Foldspander is a dependency-less JavaScript utility to fold and expand complex objects into simpler ones fit for serialization.
+Foldspander is a JavaScript utility to fold and expand complex objects into simpler ones fit for serialization.

 Perfect for seamless object sharing between the client-side and the server-side!